Jolaolu/Code-Challenges/readme.md

 #### Primers

-* the focus of the exercise is on the technical solutions
+* The focus of the exercise is on the technical solutions

-• the important thing is that you understand the approach used, way of thinking and  use of software engineering best practices
+• The important thing is that you understand the approach used, way of thinking and  use of software engineering best practices

 • The solutions are quite lean to the best of my knowledge